Today let’s whip up some Caribbean Chicken in the kitchen; but before we get to the recipe, I want to suggest an important tool.

 The USDA recommends using a food thermometer to make certain that meats have reached a safe internal temperature.
 Cooking food to the proper internal temperature reduces the risk of food borne bacteria and the danger of getting sick.

 However, that is not even the best reason to start using a meat thermometer.
-This is the best part…
+This is the best part…your meat will taste better if you use one.
+That's right, juicier, tastier meat!
+Why?

 Have you ever excitedly started preparing a recipe with chicken or fish only to end up with overcooked, dry meat?
 A food thermometer can help you avoid overcooking your meat!
 If you want tender, juicy, and flavorful dishes it is highly important that you measure the internal temperature of your dishes.

-Don’t tell me you cut into your meat to see if it’s done.
-Cutting into meat allows the juices to escape, meaning a higher chance your meat will be dry.
 In addition, beef can often look done inside when cut open but turn red again a few minutes later.
 A meat thermometer takes out the guesswork.

 Grilling meat can also be tricky without a meat thermometer.
 Actually, grilling meat might be the trickiest when it comes to testing doneness without a thermometer.
 What a shame to buy an expensive cut of meat, then cook it improperly!
+Sadly, though, I have done this and so have many others.

 An instant-read thermometer with a digital display inserted in the thickest part of the food can help you to know when it’s time to take your food off the heat.
 Make sure to avoid bones, fat or gristle when taking the internal temperature of the meat.
 After use, always wash the thermometer with soap and water.

-Now let’s get cooking.
+Now let's get cooking

 Ingredients